shahdelrefai/stable_diffusion/README.md

  ### Gaussian Noise
  Adding random Gaussian noise to an image.
 How does variance and mean affect the noise.
  > GaussianNoise.py : Takes an image,also mean and variance of the gaussian noise.
 Outputs noisy image and representing the gaussian distribution with its PMF and CDF.

+### Color Distribution
+Generating color histogram for red, green, blue in pixels we get their frequencies or count.
+Normalizing this histogram we obtain the probabilty for each color intensity or PMF.
+> colorDistribution.py : Takes an image, outputs PMF and CDF of the each color channel.
+> conditionalProbability.py : Generates a joint histogram between two color channels to see dependant probabilities of a color given that the other color has acertain intensity.